 South Korea is known for its heavy drinking culture.
 Korea’s most famous alcoholic beverage is Soju which is Korean rice wine.
 Think of it as Vodka that is watered down to half its strength.
 It is only made in Korea, and each region has its particular favorite.
 Koreans drink Soju for any special occasion or social gathering.
-It is estimated that over 3.77 billion bottles of Soju will be sold in 2021.
+Over 3.77 billion bottles of Soju are estimated to be sold in 2021.
 If you go out to drink in Korea, it will most likely involve Soju.
 This article will break down the best soju brands in Korea.

 Many people don’t know that Soju is not only the best-selling spirit in Korea but the whole world, and it is not even close.
 It doubles the sales of runner-up Smirnoff vodka.
 This is because Korea has a very heavy drinking culture.
 Soju is drunk at HOFs, restaurants, and even in front of convenience stores.
 In addition, there are many ways to drink Soju.
-You can mix it with Korean beer, fruit juices, and even Sprite (Cider) for the best Korean soju cocktail.
-When drinking Soju is a must in Korea, so it is vital to know the top brands in Korea.
+Mix it with Korean beer, fruit juices, and even Sprite (Cider) for the best Korean soju cocktail.
+Drinking Soju is a must in Korea, so it is vital to know the top brands in Korea.

-The ranking itself is not easy since most provinces have their soju brand because, back then, the Korean government didn’t want excessive competition.
-In the 90s, the laws were changed, and companies were allowed to sell Soju anywhere, but the effects of the bans are still felt to this day as many provinces still embrace the original “hometown” brands.
+The ranking itself is not easy since most provinces have their own soju brand because, back then, the Korean government didn’t want excessive competition.
+In the 90s, the laws were changed, and companies were allowed to sell Soju anywhere, but the effects of the bans’ effects are still felt today as many provinces still embrace the original “hometown” brands.
 Our list takes into account sales, popularity, and overall taste.
 We also have an article on the best Korean hangover drinks for those looking to rebound after a long soju night.

 Chamisul – Hite Jinro